thomas-brink/CAT-HCOT/README.md

 ## HCOT.py

-This file includes the complete HCOT algoritm together with function to test and evaluate the performance
+This file includes the complete HCOT algoritm together with function to test and evaluate the performance.
 - ClassHierarchy(root): Class with all functions to construct a hierarchy which is thereafter used for HierarchicalClassifier, main function:
   - add_node(children, parent): add a node with corresponding childnodes to the hierachy
 - HierarchicalClassifier(class_hierarchy): Class with all functions to train and test a hierarchical classifier, the main functions are: